Taihape TODAY - a Great Place to Live, Work and Visit

 As for things to do in Taihape well, where do we start??

 The Taihape district offers breathtaking scenery, from rivers and gorges to mountains, as well as many small rural settlements - something for everyone, whether you are seeking adventure or tranquillity.
-For adventure, you'll find rafting, kayaking, tramping, horse riding, fishing, hunting, bungy, the flying fox and the World’s highest tandem swing.
+For adventure, you'll find rafting, kayaking, tramping, horse riding, fishing, hunting.
 For tranquillity, there are many quiet walks and picnic spots, and hideaway lodges.
 All on Taihape’s doorstep!

 The town itself offers great shopping, eating, and many other leisure activities.
 Take the Heritage Walk to gain a glimpse of Taihape's past, visit the Museum, the parks and reserves and summer swimming pool, throw a gumboot at Gumboot Alley (gumboots should be there, but if not collect them at the Information Centre).
 Throughout the year, there are many events going on, including the now famous Gumboot Day - held in March.
 And don’t forget while you’re here to throw a gumboot at Gumboot Alley and get your photo taken next to our famous giant Corrugated iron Gumboot sculptured by Jeff Thompson.